 You don’t need to be a literary master or professional orator to find or use alliteration.
 All you need is one initial sound to carefully craft creative, charming sentences.

 - Can you keep the cat from clawing the couch?
 It's creating chaos.

 - Dan's dog dove deep in the dam, drinking dirty water as he dove.

-- Garry’s giraffe gobbled gooseberryies greedily, getting good at grabbing goodies.
+- Greedy goats gobbled up gooseberries, getting good at grabbing the goodies.

 - Peter's piglet pranced priggishly.

 - Rudolph the red-nosed reindeer rose rapidly into the air.